ENVIRONMENTAL & SOCIAL POLICY

 Our energy footprint is also important to us.
 We use fluorescent and LED lights wherever possible, and these are turned off every evening.
 We make a point of only filling the kettle for the amount of water that is needed for the relevant number of beverages and we use refill packs for kitchen detergent and bathroom cleaners.

 The obvious problem for any shop is bags!
 Whilst we support the notion of charging for supermarket bags (as this is a pre-meditated purchase), often for our customers it is not and so it seems justified for them to expect that we supply a way for them to carry their purchase.
-We do however, always ask if the customer requires a bag ... and have been pleasantly surprised with the increase number of people who's reply is "Nar, let's save the world".
-In store, we currently have three bag types: we are using up old stock from the previous owner of 'degradable plastic bags'.
-We also have a good quality 're-use type' bag, that are great for grocery shopping.
-And finally, we are now moving towards our newest bags, which are recycled paper.
+We do however, always ask if the customer needs a bag ... and have been pleasantly surprised with the increase number of people who's reply is "Nar, let's save the world".
+In store, our bags are recycled paper.

 NZSHRED is also aware that quietly doing what we can is just not enough.
 No-one enjoys being lectured, however from a shop policy point-of-view, purchases will always coincide with the question of "Do you need a bag?".
 We also question and hassle our suppliers about their impact.
 Too often boxes arriving with product are half empty and numerous products are over-packaged.
 Extra packaging, extra boxes, extra freight doesn't make any sense for them or us.
 We are only small, so our voice is small, however still significant, just as everyone's is.
 Collectively, people and businesses can have a huge effect.
 A lot of companies are trying to improve their policies just as we are, sometimes through their personal beliefs, however more often due to consumer pressure.
-Brands such as Jones, I Ride Sideways, Sanuk, 686 and Burton are leading the way with their environmental and social policies.
+Brands such as Jones, I Ride Sideways, Yuki Threads, Vissla, Sanuk, Wewood, Proof, Arbor and Burton are leading the way with their environmental and social policies.
 We are seeing more environmentally friendly materials being used, clothing from recycled bottles and bamboo, giving away products to those in need, and avoiding the sweatshop mentality.
+We now have an Eco section on our website for products that specifically push how sustainabe that product can be from various angles.

 We are aware we are far from perfect, and so are the companies we deal with.
 However, we are trying to walk this path in the right direction.
 Given this, we will implement a few new policies: